Simon-graiff/Mobile2/README.md

 **Map initialization**

 The realization of a map is implemented by using a MapView, not a MapFragment.
 Actually an implementation with an MapFragment would be possible, too.
 But it turned out that the handling of a MapView is easier, since the alternative would implcate the handling of a fragment, inside a fragment.
 Before the user can see any events or even the map, it has to be initialized.
 The onCreateMethod is not suitable for that.
-The reason for this is that maps are highly sensetive in Android.
+The reason for this is that maps are highly sensitive in Android.
 A wrong initialization leads to a NullPointerException, which crashes the app.
 This is why the onCreateMethod just contains the request of a location update:
 ````
 locationManager = (LocationManager) getActivity().getSystemService(Context.LOCATION_SERVICE);
 locationManager.requestSingleUpdate(locationManager.GPS_PROVIDER, locationListener, null);